hal9000-x/django_app/README.md

 # django_app
-This is a two model Django app to learn Django.
+This is a two model Django app to learn Django web application framework

 ### Live Demo